SdAm1n/GuessGame/README.md

 2. use the following command:
 3. $ make
 4. $ ./'Guess Game'
+5. To clean the object files and build the project again from scratch use command
+    $ make clean

 * Without using makefile : can use the following commands to compile the project :
 1. $ g++ *.cpp -o filename